On the global regularity for anisotropic dissipative surface quasi-geostrophic equation: Besov spaces and several inequalities

 Here we give the proof of the anisotropic interpolation inequality (\ref{dpinty}).
-Before proving this inequality, we point out that the anisotropic interpolation inequality established in \cite[Lemma A.2]{DP3} is an easy consequence of the inequality (\ref{dpinty}).
+Before proving this inequality, we point out that the anisotropic interpolation inequality established in \cite[Lemma A.2]{DP3} is a direct consequence of the inequality (\ref{dpinty}).
 By means of the following one-dimensional Sobolev inequality

 it is clear that by choosing the intermediate variables $\varepsilon_{1},\,\varepsilon_{2}>\frac{1}{2}$ and noticing $\delta_{2}>\frac{1}{2}$

 Now if we further assume $\varepsilon_{1}\leq \delta_{1},\,\varepsilon_{2}\leq \delta_{2}$ and $\frac{\varepsilon_{1}}{\delta_{1}}+\frac{\varepsilon_{2}}{\delta_{2}}\leq 1$, then we obtain